sindresorhus/sindresorhus.github.com/data/apps/amazing-ai.md

 The app takes advantage of recent [optimizations by Apple](https://machinelearning.apple.com/research/stable-diffusion-coreml-apple-silicon).

+#### What are the usage restrictions for the generated images?

+You can use the images for commercial or non-commercial purposes, but you must adhere to the [Creative ML OpenRAIL-M license's usage restrictions](https://github.com/CompVis/stable-diffusion/blob/21f890f9da3cfbeaba8e2ac3c425ee9e998d5229/LICENSE#L69-L82).
+These restrictions include not using the images for illegal activity, false information, discrimination, or medical advice.

 #### Can you support custom models?

-It's something I plan to support, but other things are higher priority at the moment.
+It's something I plan to support, but other things are a higher priority at the moment.

 #### Can you support inpainting/outpainting?